 Breaking Down Competitive Intensity

-A good illustration is of the competition that exists between T-Mobile, AT&T, and Verizon.
+A good illustration is the competition that exists between T-Mobile, AT&T, and Verizon.
 All three are mobile phone companies that compete for the same group of consumers.
 They achieve this by lowering their prices and offering incentives to customers who decide to switch to their company.

 The dimension of a competition is a completely different aspect.
-This one deals with the specific features or factors that firms are competing for.
+This deals with the specific features or factors that firms are competing for.
 Organizations can compete in different areas, including pricing, quality, customer support service, product features, and more.

 The problem that companies face when they compete in the same dimensions is that they encounter a zero-sum game.
 Put simply, this is a cyclic situation where one firm’s gain becomes another firm’s loss.
-To overcome this hurdle, companies will often venture in two or more market segments.
-For instance, auto manufacturers make luxury automobiles, targeting high-income earners and economy cars, which are meant for middle- and low-income earners.
+To overcome this hurdle, companies will often venture into two or more market segments.
+For instance, auto manufacturers make luxury automobiles, targeting high-income earners, and economy cars, which are meant for middle- and low-income earners.
 CFI’s Corporate Strategy Course covers these concepts in more detail.

 What Determines the Level of Competitive Intensity?